sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 - DOM state can be inspected via attributes.
 - External scripts and internal implementations can share the same vocabulary for state.

-Nablla treats these facts as part of its base, and gives attributes the meaning of state containers.
+Sercrod treats these facts as part of its base, and gives attributes the meaning of state containers.

 ### 4.3 Custom Elements and attribute change hooks

 Custom Elements define `attributeChangedCallback` and related extension points to detect attribute changes.

-Nablla uses this to:
+Sercrod uses this to:

 - receive notifications when certain attributes change
 - trigger internal processes such as `update()` in response to these changes